OSVR/OSVR-Docs/Troubleshooting/DeviceSpecific.md

 ![HDK Cubes](./images/hdk_cubes_2.png)

 Hold the headset in each orientation for about 3-4 seconds.
+It doesn’t have to be perfectly aligned with the cube – just 4-6 unique orientations (the more variation in orientations between those 4-6 the better, so faces of a cube is a good way to think about it).
+And it doesn’t matter what order you move them into.
-Then when finished, try running OSVRTrackerView.exe.
+When finished, try running OSVRTrackerView.exe.

 ![Fixed Tracker](./images/fixed_tracker.png)